cheeseman2422/crypto-key-validator/WARP.md

 - **core-engine**: TypeScript library containing all Bitcoin validation logic
 - **app-electron**: Electron + React GUI that consumes the core engine

 **Bitcoin-Only Focus**: This project exclusively supports Bitcoin and its networks (mainnet, testnet, signet, regtest).
-Do not add support for other cryptocurrencies per project requirements.
+Do not add support for other cryptocurrencies.
+Remove any legacy code or references to Ethereum, Monero, or other coins.

 ## Repository Structure